-a horizontal part (desktop) for controls, switches and buttons to be within easy reach from the working position.

-2.7.5 The height of console desktops at the workplaces for navigation, maneuvering, traffic surveillance and monitoring shall enable easy use of equipment required for safe performance of the tasks to be performed from both standing and sitting position.
+- a vertical (slanting) part for location of information displays to be easily readable; - a horizontal part (desktop) for controls, switches and buttons to be within easy reach from the working position. - 2.7.5 The height of console desktops at the workplaces for navigation, maneuvering, traffic surveillance and monitoring shall enable easy use of equipment required for safe performance of the tasks to be performed from both standing and sitting position.